theetruscan/techladder/eng.md

 ### Domain Knowledge

-Proficient with UA engineering stack and preferred tools/style; able to design interfaces and reusable components for their own team; understands scaling, reliability, and maintenance trade-offs as they occur in practice
+Proficient with engineering stack and preferred tools/style; able to design interfaces and reusable components for their own team; understands scaling, reliability, and maintenance trade-offs as they occur in practice

 ### Teaching and Mentoring